Guest Article by: Gughan Bose

 Why do we get this flare?
 Technically, when we have our camera/lens setup in a direct line to the light source, the light that comes from the source gets reflected within the lens setup creating flares.
 That’s the reason for the different shapes you see in a flare.
 When the light source is at your side, you will get a diffused light on one side of the photo.
 They are often called stray light.
 You can avoid them by using lens hoods or blocker cards, as you can see here.

-As I said before, the use of lens flare depends on the project, the mood you want to create and the photographer.
+As I said before, the use of lens flare depends on the project, the mood you want to create, and the photographer.
 This article gives you 3 occasions in which you can use flares.

 Using flares for summer projects is the most famous one and the most practiced, as well.
 Summers always remind us of those bright sunny days.
-That mood can’t be well documented in a photo without sun and its rays.
+That mood can’t be well documented in a photo without the sun and its rays.
 Creating flares is an art in itself.
 The easiest way is to partially hide the light source using your subject.
 Fully exposing the source may sometimes create considerable over-exposed zones, which are not desirable.
 But, that largely depends on the need and project at hand.
 The other way is to have your light source at the sides and let just the rays take their place in photos.

-Dreamy mood is characterized by glow lights.
+The dreamy mood is characterized by glow lights.
 That diffused light can be naturally recorded in misty/foggy places, where the light gets diffused in the mist.
 That mood can also be obtained by simply diffusing the sunlight to cover most parts of the frame.
 This not only gives us a uniform tone but also the fantasy/dreamy mood that we want.

-Landscapes and architectures
+#2 Landscapes and Architectures

-Don’t look through the view finder while taking photos involving direct light sources.
+Don’t look through the viewfinder while taking photos involving direct light sources.
 They are harmful to your eyes.
-Always use your LCD screen to take photos involving sun flares and direct light sources, as you do on point-shoot cameras without view finders.
+Always use your LCD screen to take photos involving sun flares and direct light sources, as you do on point-shoot cameras without viewfinders.

 About Gughan Bose